cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 (add FW NVA routing table)

-⚠️ As per the traceroutes, a routing loop has been created.
+⚠️ A routing loop has been created.

 To understand its origin, we will analyse the packet walk for traffic originated from Spoke1VM towards Branch1 (destination = 192.168.10.1):
 1. As per the ARS programmed entry in Spoke1VM's *Effective routes*, traffic to On-Prem (192.168.0.0/16) is sent to the FW NVA NIC (10.0.0.5)